bean-mhm/realbloom/USAGE.md

 Now, use the *Move To* button again to move the *Dispersion Result* into the *Conv.
 Kernel* slot.
 We'll explore this slot right below.

-## Convolution Input
+## Convolution

+Convolution is a generic operation that can be used to achieve many different things.
+It's like a moving weighted average that can be performed on a 1D signal like audio, a 2D image, or any number of dimensions.
+Convolution is very powerful and can be used to achieve lots of cool audio and image effects, and many other things in different fields.
+I highly, highly, recommend watching [this video](https://youtu.be/KuXjwB4LzSA) by 3Blue1Brown to get a better understanding of convolution.

+### The Inputs

+Let's talk about the two inputs the *Convolution* module needs: *Conv.
+Input*, and *Conv.
+Kernel*.
+Mathematically, the input and the kernel are just two images that will be convolved together.
+Convolution is commutative, just like multiplication: A\*B = B\*A. So, technically, we don't really have to treat them as if they have different functionalities.
+However, the input is generally the image we want to apply our effect on, like bloom, for example, and the kernel is what defines the "shape" of the effect in a sense.
+My hope is to give you an intuition of convolution in this tutorial.

-This is the image we want to apply bloom on.
-We'll need an open-domain image for this, which preserves pixel values outside the 0-1 range.
+We'll generally need to use open-domain images for convolution, which preserve pixel values outside the [0, 1] range.
 If you're confused, here are some questions and answers to hopefully help you better understand how open-domain (A.K.A.
 HDR) images work.
 If you're a nerd in this field, feel free to skip this part.

-> Q: **What on earth is an Open-Domain Image?**
+> Q: **What is an open-domain Image?**

 > A: Most everyday image formats such as PNG and JPEG can only have RGB values from 0-1, which translates to 0-255 when stored using unsigned 8-bit integers.
 Hence, they are closed-domain formats.
 Most closed-domain images have some form of an [OETF](https://en.wikipedia.org/wiki/Transfer_functions_in_imaging), widely known as a "Gamma" function, applied on the pixel values, therefore they may be called non-linear images.
 On the other hand, an open-domain image accepts any real number for its pixel values, while also providing more depth and precision, as it is typically stored using a 32-bit or 16-bit floating-point number per color channel.
 It is very common for these images to have linear pixel values.
 They may also be called "HDR" images in some places.